-This is something to consider if your trust was broken in a previously relationship and you haven't systematically burned every picture of your awful ex.
-If the relationship is cordial enough to seek clarity about what happened, it could be worth meeting with your trust-breaking former beau to have a post-mortem.
-Just, you know, approach the situation with caution.
+This is something to consider if your trust was broken in a previous relationship and you haven't (literally or metaphorically) burned every picture of your ex.
+If the relationship is cordial enough to seek clarity about what happened, it could be worth meeting with your trust-breaking former partner to have a post-mortem.

+It’s just important to approach this with caution.
 "If their behavior has been particularly abysmal, this might not be a good idea," Hartstein says.
-"But sometimes a little time and perspective can help people to wrap things up and move on."
+"But in certain cases, getting some perspective from them can help people to wrap things up and mentally move on."

 4. Be aware that time really does help

-How to over trust issues in a long-term partnership
+How to get over trust issues in a long-term partnership

 1. Voice your feelings, concerns, and questions

-"It is essential that you feel that your partner really understands the impact of their trust-breaking actions," says Thompson.
-"Part of building trust back means being able to voice the feelings and thoughts that come up when you hear about broken trust.
-Whether it's infidelity or otherwise, building trust requires that your partner hears where you’re coming from and the ways in which you have been hurt."
+"Part of building trust back means being able to voice the feelings and thoughts that have come up for you when you've heard about your partner's trust-breaking actions," says Thompson.
+"Your partner needs to hear where you’re coming from and the ways in which you have been hurt."

 2. Understand that there is no time limit on building trust back

-"Many couples who go through affairs ask how long it takes to move on and move through infidelity," Thompson says.
+"Many couples who go through affairs ask how long it takes to move on and move through infidelity," says Thompson.
 "Both partners need to understand that there is no time frame on it.
-It takes as long as it takes.
-Working to be honest with each other and open and perhaps getting help such as therapy can make it move faster."
+Working to be honest with each other and open, and perhaps getting help through therapy can make it move faster."

 If your trust is still shaky with your partner, make sure you have love and support from someone you do trust.
-This is a person who won't judge you if you go back into that relationship—someone with whom you can openly share your feelings and concerns.
+This is a person who won't judge you if you continue with the affected relationship—someone with whom you can openly share your feelings and concerns.

 Loading More Posts...